RGLab/LabKeyModules/ImmuneSignatures2/README.md

     1. Create Final Expression Sets: Perform cross-study normalization and batch correction and save analysis-ready esets

 ## ETLs
 There are three ETLs which perform all the preprocessing to create the analysis-ready expressionsets, which should be run in order.
 The ETLs utilize the [ImmuneSignatures2](https://github.com/RGLab/ImmuneSignatures2) package, and run the Rmd reports saved to the `inst/` directory.

+### Outputs
-All output data are saved to `/share/files/HIPC/IS2/@files/data`.
-A summary of the output data will be saved to the file `dataset_metadata.csv`, including the date that each dataset was most recently updated, as well as the version of the ImmuneSignatures2 package used to run it.
+* All output data are saved to `/share/files/HIPC/IS2/@files/data`, with download links in the `ImmuneSignatures2Data` report.
+* A summary of the output data will be saved to the file `dataset_metadata.csv`, including the date that each dataset was most recently updated, as well as the version of the ImmuneSignatures2 package used to run it.
+This table is used to generate the `ImmuneSignatures2Data` report.
+* The Rmarkdown outputs are saved to `/share/files/HIPC/IS2/@files/data/html_outputs/` and linked directly from the `ImmuneSignatures2Data` report.

 ## Docker
-This module is intended to be set up to run
+This module is intended to be set up to run within the ImmuneSignatures2 docker container, defined here: ...
+And availabe on Docker Hub...

+1. Instructions for setting up Docker on the server...

 ## Resources